HIV virus spread and evolution studied through computer modeling

 Who infected whom

 A key question is on the fundamental limitations to the inference of who infected whom, based on a concept known as the pre-transmission interval (which this group first described back in 1999).
-Another publication, published in Epidemics, developed a new hybrid model to simulate and analyze the spread of HIV or other pathogens spread in a human population.
+Another article published in Epidemics developed a new hybrid model to simulate and analyze the spread of HIV or other pathogens spread in a human population.
 The work also appeared in PLoS-ONE Public Library of Science online publication.

 As an example, the team modeled a Latvian HIV-1 epidemic, and they showed that injecting drug users fueled the heterosexual population, thereby sustaining the overall epidemic.
 The researchers are now expanding this hybrid model to also include HIV genetic evolution, which occurs in every infected individual.